Learn More

 Memory doesn't always work perfectly.
 As you grow older, it may take longer to remember things.

-It's normal to forget things once in awhile.
+It's normal to forget things once in a while.
 We've all forgotten a name, where we put our keys, or if we locked the front door.
-If you are a senior who forget things more often than others your age, you may have mild cognitive impairment.
-Forgetting how to use your phone or find your way home may be signs of a more serious problem, such as
+If you are an older adult who forgets things more often than others your age, you may have mild cognitive impairment.
+Forgetting how to use your phone or find your way home may be signs of a more serious problem, such as:

 - Alzheimer's disease